-Your specimens and data will be stored at NIH as long as the study is open.
+Your specimens and data may be stored by the NIH as long as the study is open.
 When this study is closed, we may keep the data and any samples that are leftover for future research indefinitely.

 Risks of Storage and Sharing of Specimens and Data